macedoti13/GANs-Explained/index.md

 ### The Generator Network

-The Generator is a network that generates new samples from the same distribution as the data it was trained on.
+The Generator is a network that tries to generates new samples from the same distribution as the data it was trained on.

 Our training data is a set of $n$ instances: